manuelpuyol/gotc/README.md

 - Block
   - has a header
-  - has multiple transactions (simple slice)
+  - has multiple transactions (can only have up to 5 transactions)
   - holds the number of transactions

 - Header